apphiaWang/cmpt732_nyc_cab/tips.md

 ### 2.3.2.
 Mean Tip Percent by Locations

 The answer is yes.
-We consider a trip occurs at a location if it is the pick up location or drop off location.
-To calculate the mean tip of each location, we build three data frames:
+We consider a trip occurs at a location if it is the pick up location or drop off location, then do a bunch of join quries to get the mean tip ratio by location.
+The heatmap below shows the mean tip ratio of each location in New York.
+Red areas have higher tip_ratio while blue areas have lower.
-- **df_pu**: pickupLocationID, avg(tip_ratio), count(*),  group by pickupLocationID
-- **df_do**: dropoffLocationID, avg(tip_ratio), count(*),  group by dropoffLocationID
-- **df_same**: pickupLocationID,  avg(tip_ratio), count(*),  where pickupLocationID-dropoffLocationID group by pickupLocationID

-First we join df_pu with df_do on their location id to merge the mean tipping.
-First we join df_pu with df_do on their location id to merge the mean tipping, then we do another join with df_same to subtract the duplicated part where the pickup and dropoff location are the same.
+<img src="{{ site.url }}{{ site.baseurl }}/public/img/tip/mean_tip_ny.png" alt="Mean tip ratio of NY locations"/>

- Afterwards, we join the output to a shape file containing the geometric information.
-The heatmap below shows the mean tip of each location in New York.
-We can see the business zone and resident area e.g. North Manhanttan have relatively high tipping with red color, while most industry area and public parks have low mean percent colored in blue.
+We can see the business zone, e.g. Manhanttan, North Queens, have relatively high tipping with red color, while remote resident areas and parks in the south have low mean percent colored in blue.
+Notice that the red area in the south east is the JFK Airport.
 Check the [New York City's Zoning & Land Use Map](https://zola.planning.nyc.gov/).
-<img src="{{ site.url }}{{ site.baseurl }}/public/img/tip/mean_tip_ny.png" alt="Mean tip ratio of NY locations"/>

 # 3. Predicting Tips
 The cab driver may want to know how much he can get for the tip based on the time, location, etc. So let's try to construct models and see if we can predict the tips.